kchiu1/rcos-soundscape-fall/docs/Manual.md

 #### Suggestion
   - Gives users a suggestion of what they can do without having to access the suggested feature through clicking throu menus.
+  - This only appears if the user has at least one route.